Embassy of the United States, Saigon: 1965 embassy bombing

-Second embassy
+Second chancery

 Embassy compound

 Due to security concerns following the 1965 bombing, it was decided that a new embassy with greater protection would be constructed.
 The site selected was a 3.18 acre site known as the Norodom Compound at No 4 Thong Nhut (now Le Duan) Boulevard at the corner of Thong Nhut and Mac Dinh Chi Street, near to where the Bến Nghé River enters the Saigon River.
 The embassy was next to the French embassy, opposite the British embassy, and located near the Presidential Palace.

 Although originally designed in early 1965 by the firm Curtis and Davis, their design had only called for three stories and due to the increased U.S. commitment in Vietnam, a larger building was needed.
 As such in November 1965 the firm Adrian Wilson and Associates were selected to redesign the building.
 The new design originally called for four stories but was then raised to six, and was built between 1965 and 1967 by the American construction company RMK-BRJ under the direction of the U.S. Navy Officer in Charge of Construction RVN.
 RMK-BRJ employed a workforce of 500 Vietnamese, primarily using materials from the U.S. due to the scarcity of commodities in South Vietnam at the time.
 Despite that the sand and gravel used in the concrete mix, along with the walkway tiles, and the bricks used in all the interior walls were sourced from Vietnam.
 The embassy was opened on September 29, 1967, after more than two years of construction and cost a total of 2.6 million dollars.